Slothblock/slothblockcoin/MINING.md

 2. **Extract the Files**: Extract the downloaded ZIP file to a location of your choice.

-3. **Launch the Wallet**: Open the `bin` folder and double-click `qt-slothblockcoin.exe` to launch the wallet.
+3. **Launch the Wallet**: Open the `bin` folder and double-click `slothblockcoin-qt.exe` to launch the wallet.
 This will start your SlothBlockCoin node.

 **Note**: The wallet and the daemon (`slothblockcoind.exe`) both launch a node.
-For most users, using the wallet (`qt-slothblockcoin.exe`) is recommended.
+For most users, using the wallet (`slothblockcoin-qt.exe`) is recommended.
 You cannot use both at the same time.

 #### Step 2: Configure Your Wallet